 But the new Gutenberg editor does not use iframes.
 So now to apply your styles to the content of the editor, certain CSS gets adjusted automatically unlike in the old editor.

 So you need to add an extra function including the editor style function into your theme to make it work.

 And this is the function to give support to the editor styles.
 Simply add it to your theme and you’re done.

 After you have added the editor styles support, now it’s time to enqueue your editor style into the theme.
 So to make sure your editor style is loaded, you need to use the following function.

 add_editor_styles(‘style-editor.css’); //editor_style add_theme_support( ‘editor-styles’ ); add_editor_style( ‘assets/css/editor-style.css’ );

 Just paste your functions.php file to load and merge the styles into your theme.

 Default Block Styles

-This will add the theme support for WP block styles.
+This will add theme support for WP block styles.

 Function into the functions.php file of the theme.
-The Pullquote block, Gallery, Image, Cover Image, Video, Table, Columns, Text Columns, Categories and the Embed blocks supports the content alignments.
+The Pullquote block, Gallery, Image, Cover Image, Video, Table, Columns, Text Columns, Categories, and the Embed blocks support the content alignments.